parallel-markets/handbook/security/acceptable-use.md

 - Exporting software, technical information, encryption software, or technology in violation of international or national export control laws.
 - Intentional introduction of malicious programs into Parallel networks or any Parallel-managed computing device.
 - Intentional misuse of any Parallel-managed computing device or Parallel networks (e.g. for cryptocurrency mining, botnet control, etc.).
-- Sharing your credentials for any Parallel-managed computer or 3rd party service that Parallel uses with others, or allowing use of your account or a Parallel-managed computer by others.
+- Sharing your credentials for any Parallel-managed computer or 3rd-party service that Parallel uses with others, or allowing use of your account or a Parallel-managed computer by others.
 This prohibition does not apply to single-sign-on or similar technologies, the use of which is approved.
 - Using a Parallel computing asset to procure or transmit material that is in violation of sexual harassment policies or that creates a hostile workplace.
 - Making fraudulent offers of products, items, or services originating from any Parallel account.
 - Intentionally accessing data or logging into a computer or account that the team member or contractor is not authorized to access, or disrupting network communication, computer processing, or access.